PontusHorn/Pico-Search/README.md

   */
   ```
 * **Add a template file with the name defined in `search.md`.**
-  Your template file (`search.html` in the above example) should contain something like the following section, which
+  Your template file (`search.twig` in the above example) should contain something like the following section, which
   lists the pages matching the search (substitute `paged_pages` for `pages` if using Pico-Pagination):

   ```twig